 What is the mission of Boston Health Care for the Homeless Program (BHCHP)?

-Founded in 1985 as one of the first Health Care for the Homeless programs in the country, Boston Health Care for the Homeless Program (BHCHP) is committed to a singular, powerful mission — to provide or assure access to the highest quality health care for all homeless men, women and children in the greater Boston area.
+Founded in 1985 as one of the first Health Care for the Homeless programs in the country, Boston Health Care for the Homeless Program (BHCHP) is committed to a singular, powerful mission — to provide or assure access to the highest quality health care for all homeless individuals and families in the greater Boston area.

 What services does BHCHP provide?